department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Agent Orange Registry health exam: Initial cap "Agent Orange Registry" health exam.

+Aid and Attendance: Capped and always spelled out when referring to the VA pension benefit.
+Do not use the acronym A&A.

 annual: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial."
 Opt for plain language alternatives instead.
   -	**Instead of annual:**  "each year" or "once each year"
   -	**Instead of bi-annual:** "2 times each year" or "twice each year"